brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

 <iframe style="border: none;" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2Fb4mhtPcDaQ5F07AOohVK8O%2FMinMaxHydrate%3Fnode-id%3D6%253A6%26scaling%3Dscale-down" allowfullscreen></iframe>

 *note: If you want to share your prototype, go to the prototype screen and share from there!
 You also get live updates.
 So if you want to lock in at a specific version, you may need to make a new document.
-The prototype shared here is updating as I create the interface. *
+The prototype shared here is updating as I create the interface.*

+I am very impressed with Figma!
+The only thing I'm struggling with is the animations of the prototype.
+Some of these connections do not make sense, however it may be my bias towards other systems I'm already familiar with.

+Screens prototyped so far by Sunday night:

+1. Main entry screen/card
+1. Entry history timeline
+1. History stats

+I hope I can finish the interface tomorrow.
+It is a busy day, but I can tell how positive this practice of *greasing the groove* is for me right now so I'll make sure to find time.

+One small thing I wish Figma had: Export Frames as images.